About the Program

 |Car-Share Company||$2,500||$3,750||Up to $5,000|

 The incentive for a charging station includes part and installation costs for a Level 2 dual-head charging station (can charge two vehicles at a time) with the purchase of at least one battery electric vehicle (BEV).
 An entity may acquire EVs either through vehicle purchase or lease.
-In either case, eligible entities must work with the vehicle dealers regarding the details on a purchase or lease.
+In either case, eligible entities must work through the purchase or lease details with vehicle dealers.
 The following documents provide more information about MassEVIP.

 Electric Vehicle (EV) Facts